Fibre

 • The global market for functional fibre is expected to increase significantly due to increasing demand from the food and beverage industry.
 This calls for a huge opportunity for low-carb alternative manufacturers.

 • To further fuel the demand for the high prevalence of obesity and chronic diseases such as diabetes and cardiovascular disease due to hectic lifestyles, consumers shift towards positive health effects offered by plant-based ingredients and increased awareness among consumers regarding the health benefits of low-carbohydrate and glycemic index and all the above factors drive the growth of this industry.
 Given this, manufacturers are well-positioned to respond.
 In this context, food industries are interested in producing high fibre ingredients for different food and beverage applications.
-At Guires contract food and nutraceutical research and development (R&D) laboratory, our food formulation scientists can help your high fibre challenges with our new innovations.
+At FRL’s contract food and nutraceutical research and development (R&D) laboratory, our food formulation scientists can help your high fibre challenges with our new innovations.
 We source and formulate high fibre ingredients for different applications, including food, beverages, and nutraceuticals industries, that capture the consumer’s heart.
 We have expertise and experience in developing high dietary fibre that meets the most stringent requirements in taste, quality and regulations.

 Fibres

-Guires FRL can be the right fit for your Functional Carbohydrate because we.
+Food Research Lab(FRL) can be the right fit for your Functional Carbohydrate because we.

 We deliver our functional dietary fibre sourced from different sources and deliver in the form of powder or liquid.